-If the family contribution is less than the cost of attendance, you may be eligible for a financial aid package that attempts to meet the financial need of your family.
+If the EFC is less than the cost of attendance, you may be eligible for a financial aid package that attempts to meet the financial need of your family.
 Total assistance received from all sources (including WPI funds, non-WPI funds, and loans) cannot exceed WPI's current cost of attendance.

 How is need determined?

 The basic financial aid formula to determine a family's need is:

 Cost of Attendance - Expected Family Contribution (EFC) = NEED

 The College Board has an excellent description of and a web tool to calculate your Expected Family Contribution.